 - open the day with 15 minutes of reflective journal writing

 - close the day by writing (at least) three things you’re grateful for in your journal.

 Personally, I keep a journal and pen on my bedside table so I can begin and end the day with writing.
 Try using your morning writing for reflecting on the weekly challenge questions, freewriting, or dialoguing with your self.
 You’ll get the most out of journaling if you physically write instead of typing on a computer or pecking into your phone.
 When you put pen to paper, it allows you to slow down, avoid distraction, and get present to your thoughts, feelings, and inner-wisdom.

 And finally, walking through this process within a supportive community will turbo-boost your transition.
 If you can find a buddy or accountability partner who is in the same season of life, that’s great.
 Or maybe you and your spouse/partner plan to retire at the same time and you can process together.
 If you already work with a therapist, spiritual advisor, or life coach, you can ask for their support — and draw on their expertise — as you work through this process.
-And if you would like to be in conversation with others about your early retirement transition, consider joining our experimental Facebook Group.

 You’ll get the most out of this process if you commit to making an intentional transition, create a consistent container for self-discovery, and have some form of community to both share your insights and learn from others.